olcruzgonzalez/tutorial-template-sphinx/README.md

 # Template for the Sphinx Tutorial

 This repository serves as a log of my experience in following the tutorial ["Tutorial: Build your first project"](https://www.sphinx-doc.org/en/master/tutorial/index.html) from [Sphinx](https://www.sphinx-doc.org/en/master/index.html).
-The purpose is to summarize all the steps I took and the further tasks I carried out along the way, in order to provide the community with a complete tutorial-based template, as well as a useful starting point for deploying their own projects.
+The purpose is to summarize all the steps I took and the further tasks carried out along the way.
+The main goal is to provide the community with a complete tutorial-based template, as well as a useful starting point for deploying their own projects.
+See the documentation web page obtained [here](https://olcruzgonzalez.github.io/).

 Please, click on [Template](https://github.com/olcruzgonzalez/tutorial-template-sphinx/generate) for getting start.